Goodnight Kiwi

 The Goodnight Kiwi is an animated short which has been used to signal the end of nightly broadcasts on Television New Zealand channels.
 The Goodnight Kiwi features two characters: the eponymous Goodnight Kiwi (later also called TV Kiwi), and his companion, simply known as The Cat.
 The animation was introduced in 1975 on TV2, and used on South Pacific Television between 1976 and 1980.
 Between 1980 and 19 October 1994, the animation was screened again on TV2.
 This animation returned on 6 September 2007 for use on TVNZ 6 when the channel ended transmission at midnight.
 TVNZ U also used the Goodnight Kiwi at midnight before overnight service.

 The short was animated by Sam Harvey (1923–2014), with music arrangement by Bernie Allen and sound by Gary Potts.
+The name Goodnight Kiwi was in use as early as 1978, when it appeared in South Pacific Television's listings.

 The original clips (1975-1980)

 Three different clips have been used through time:

 The first version of the clip was used when TV2 first signed off in 1975.
 In this version, Kiwi was a director.
 The cartoon began with Kiwi yawning in the director's chair.
 Kiwi wakes up the cat, while a few of broadcasting equipment move away.
 Kiwi then goes to the back of the studio, cuts the power and turns on the outside lights.
 Then Kiwi puts the empty bottle and the cat outside, but without it knowing the cat goes outside again while Kiwi is waving to the audience.
 Following this, Kiwi exits the studio, pulling down a shade revealing "GOODNIGHT FROM TV2".
 This version was thought to only exist in the form of small clips until TVNZ released it online for public viewing on 15 September 2016.

 The second version of the Goodnight Kiwi clip was used by South Pacific Television somewhere between 1976 and 1980 and saw Kiwi living in a television camera (his cat had disappeared).
 After dusting his camera, throwing a blanket on top of it, winking at the audience, and turning out the lights, Kiwi would close the side flaps on the camera and then the South Pacific Television logo (reading "GOOD NIGHT FROM SOUTH PACIFIC TELEVISION") would appear as the music faded out.
 This version was also thought to only exist in the form of small clips until TVNZ released this version to their YouTube channel on 4 November 2019.
 During transmission breakdowns, a still picture of the Goodnight Kiwi was often used, in poses including one of sweeping the floor and accidentally smashing one of the television monitors with a broom, or accidentally cutting a wire.